olivemckenzie2003/TwoDimentionalArrayCharacters/README.md

     "a lot of cars stuck in a terrible traffic jam",

-    "you sitting in the dark typing lots of lines of code on your dirty computer",
+    "you typing lots of lines of code on your computer",

-    "you yelling at your boss.
-And oh no!
-You get fired!",
+    "You get fired!",

     "you laughing your lungs out.
 I've never seen this before.",